software-trizzey/djazzy-vscode/README.md

-# Djangoly: Your Django Best Practices Companion
+# Djangoly: Write Cleaner, Faster, Scalable Django Code

 > **🔑 API Key Required**
 > Access to Djangoly currently requires an API key.
 To obtain an API key and participate in our beta program, please email [hello@alchemizedsoftware.com](mailto:hello@alchemizedsoftware.com).
 We appreciate your interest and look forward to having you on board!